skonfig/extra/type/__gnupg_key/man.rst

    Defaults to: ``/root/.gnupg``
 key-id
-   the PGP key id of the key to import or of the key in ``--source``.
+   the PGP key id of the key to receive when importing from a keyserver or of the key in ``--source`` when importing from a file.

-   The value of this parameter is used to check if the key already exists, so it does not necessarily have to be an ID, but it should be unique, especially for ``--state absent`` :-).
+   The value of this parameter is used to check if the key already exists.

    Defaults to: ``__object_id``
-key-locate-mechanisms
-   this parameter takes any number of GnuPG ``--auto-key-locate`` mechanisms.
-   If a key needs to be fetched, these mechanisms will be tried in the order listed in this parameter.

-   This parameter can be used multiple times.
-The values of all instances will be concatenated by :strong:`gpg`\ (1).

-   Hint: this parameter also accepts keyserver URLs. ownertrust
+ownertrust
-   Set the ownertrust of the imported key to the given value.
+   set the ownertrust of the imported key to the given value.

    The value must be one of: